denoland/std/semver/README.md

 - `major(v)`: Return the major version number.
 - `minor(v)`: Return the minor version number.
 - `patch(v)`: Return the patch version number.
-- `intersects(r1, r2, loose)`: Return true if the two supplied ranges or comparators intersect.
+- `intersects(r1, r2)`: Return true if the two supplied ranges or comparators intersect.
 - `parse(v)`: Attempt to parse a string as a semantic version, returning either a `SemVer` object or `null`.